JamesSkemp/words/content/post/on-the-case-of-weird-image-results-for-dan-conderman.md

 +++
-title = "On the case of weird image results for 'Dan Conderman'" summary = "Have you been slightly surprised by your most recent image search for Dan Conderman?" draft = false comments = true date = "2011-02-28T20:27:00-06:00"
+title = "On the case of weird image results for 'Dan Conderman'" description = "Have you been slightly surprised by your most recent image search for Dan Conderman?" draft = false comments = true date = "2011-02-28T20:27:00-06:00"